 Look for the spectacular Hassan II mosque when you approach the port.

 There are no facilities at the dock and the city center is only about 1000 -1250 meters away depending where you are docked, so you can easily do it on foot.
 However, it is through an industrial area and therefore not an appealing stroll.
 If it is hot, and it often is, walking is not recommended

-The city of Casablanca provides free shuttle services to the center of town, but not all cruise lines take advantage of this!
-Is it because they want to sell their own tours?
+The city of Casablanca provides shuttle services to the center of town, about 15 Euro.

 Or negotiate with one of the taxis waiting at the dockside.
 About 10 euro to the center of town, often cheaper on the way back to the ship.
 No meters, so negociate!